-The Best Roasted Spaghetti Squash Recipe
+Whole Roasted Spaghetti Squash

 If you’ve ever tried to cut and roast a spaghetti squash, you already know that it’s not a small feat.
-However, through trial and error, I’ve discovered the absolute best way to make a whole baked spaghetti squash with ease.
+Through lots of trial and error, I’ve discovered the absolute best way to make a whole baked spaghetti squash with ease.
+The secret is in my unique cutting method!
+Unlike most recipes I’ve seen, I actually cut off the stem.
+You can’t eat it anyway, and it creates a flat surface that you to cut more easily.

 Then, all you have to do is season, roast, and you’re good to go.
 With minimal prep time and a total time of less than an hour, you’ll have tender baked spaghetti squash strands to pair with pasta sauce, add to casseroles, or enjoy however you like best!

-Whole Baked Spaghetti Squash Ingredients and Notes
+Whole Baked Spaghetti Squash Ingredients

-How to Roast Spaghetti Squash in an Oven
+How to Roast Spaghetti Squash in the Oven

 This is an overview with step-by-step photos.
 Full ingredients & instructions are in the recipe card below.

-Expert Tips
+Ansley's Expert Tips

 - Use a sharp knife.
 This is essential to cutting spaghetti squash, and really any squash, without injury.